 Coyote symbolism and meanings include cleverness, trickery, adaptability, and other qualities.
 Because their natural range encompasses Canada, the U.S., and Central America, coyotes are portrayed in the legends and oral history of Native American tribes throughout these regions.
 In addition, the coyote spirit animal is an important being in the spiritual belief systems of many of these cultures.

 In this post, you’ll learn about coyote spiritual meanings and symbols, as well as Indigenous stories about these intelligent tricksters.
-But first, here’s a quick list of common coyote meanings:

 What does the coyote symbolize?